ceph/ceph/SubmittingPatches.rst

 will take the last two commits and generate patches in the mything/ directory.
 The commit you specify on the command line is the 'upstream' commit that you are diffing against.
-Note that it does not necesarily have to be an ancestor of your current commit.
+Note that it does not necessarily have to be an ancestor of your current commit.
 You can do something like

 .. code-block:: bash